cewoolley/bcbio-pipeline/readme.md

 BCBio Pipeline scripts for Eddie HPC

-Scripts courtesy of Alison Meynart, modified in parts as needed
+Scripts courtesy of Alison Meynert, modified in parts as needed

 Prep: